 For calls for proposals to be published every year until 2020, applicants can apply for two-year projects, for which the maximum grant per project is EUR 100,000 for the 2 years.

-For calls for proposals published in November 2016, applicants can apply for framework partnership agreements (FPA), which last 3 or 4 years.
+Concerning multiannual projects, applicants can apply for framework partnership agreements (FPA), with the maximum, duration of 3 years.
 The maximum grant is EUR 100,000 per year for a specific agreement awarded under the framework partnership agreement.

 Eligible applicants: Active publishers or publishing houses with a legal status of at least two (2) years can apply for literary translation opportunities.
 Individuals cannot apply.